SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/overview/README.md

   Needed so that images for the *main service*, the *workspace builder*, the *image registry* and the archetype can be pulled from the [Cinco Cloud Container Registry][cinco-cloud-container-registry] from within the Kubernetes cluster.
   The secret has the type `kubernetes.io/dockerconfigjson`.

-* `cinco-cloud-registry-credentials` <br>
-  Needed by the *workspace builder* and contains the base64 encoded username and password to login to the [Cinco Cloud Container Registry][cinco-cloud-container-registry] in order to pull the archetype image.
-  The secret is of type `opaque`.

 * `cinco-cloud-main-secrets` <br>
   Secrets as key value pairs  that are solely used by the *main service*.
   For now, it only contains the secret that is used to hash user passwords.